 The year 2005 saw Matthew enter his first incoming role as a Creative Director at Emilio Pucci, the LVMH-owned, Italian fashion house.
 Matthew divided his time between the UK and Italy during this time, creating the womenswear collections for both the Matthew Williamson and Pucci companies.

 In 2007, Matthew and his team celebrated 10 years of the brand’s existence with an exhibition at the London Design Museum showcasing the highlights of his first decade in the spotlight, and a 10th-anniversary show at London Fashion Week (after having exclusively shown at New York Fashion Week for the preceding five years).
 The show featured a surprise performance by Prince who was in London on tour at the time.

 HIGH STREET CLASSICS

-In April 2009, the brand collaborated with H&M on a summer collection which comprised men’s and women’s ready-to-wear and accessories and was sold from H&M stores worldwide for a limited period.
+In April 2009, the brand collaborated with H&M on a summer collection comprising men’s and women’s ready-to-wear and accessories and was sold from H&M stores worldwide.
 The collection was accompanied by an advertising campaign shot by Sølve Sundsbø with model Daria Werbowy.

 BRINGING IT HOME

 The early 2010s saw the brand pivot seamlessly into the homewares market.
 One of Matthew’s first forays into interior product design was with a wallpaper and fabric collection with Osborne & Little in 2013.
 Subsequent annual collections have amassed into a diverse body of work, showcasing iconic Matthew Williamson designs in unexpected ways.
 The annual collections are available worldwide through Osborne & Little showrooms and stockists.
 Deià Meadow went on to win ELLE Decoration Wallpaper of the Year 2019, while other designs can be seen in hotels, restaurants, and exquisite homes around the world.